 But what topics should young people study at school and University to get the best chance of being accepted as trainee astronauts?
 To find out how to become an astronaut in the UK, read on below.

-In summary, the key requirements are:
+In summary, the key requirements for becoming an astronaut are:

 - Available European Space Agency (ESA) or NASA requests for astronaut applications – usually every 4 years or so for NASA, perhaps up to 10 years for ESA.